uclid-org/tool_paper_artifact/uclid_artefact/Readme.txt

 The docker image mounts a folder containing the following directories and files:
 - artefact/Readme.txt - a duplicate of this readme
-- artefact/bin - precompiled binaries for UCLID5, Z3, CVC4, CVC5.
+- artefact/bin - precompiled binaries for UCLID5, Z3, CVC4, CVC5 and delphi.
 The docker image automatically adds this to the path.
-- artefact/compile_delphi.sh - a script to recompile Delphi for the docker container, and copy the binary into artefact/bin
-- artefact/delphi - source code for delphi
 - artefact/tool_paper_examples - scripts to run all of the examples in the tool paper
 - artefact/uclid - the source code for UCLID5
 - artefact/artifact.pdf - a PDF giving details of all the examples in the artifact